emmaade-tx/Emoji-REST-API/README.md

 ----------

-Potato-ORM is released under the [MIT Licence](https://github.com/andela-araimi/Emoji-REST-API/blob/master/LICENSE.md).
+Emoji REST API is released under the [MIT Licence](https://github.com/andela-araimi/Emoji-REST-API/blob/master/LICENSE.md).
 See the bundled LICENSE file for more details.